-This result is not limited to the cross-section of the carry trade - it also holds for the joint cross-section of exchange rate portfolios.
-Column (4) displays the risk price estimates from the sample that simultaneously employs all of the constructed portfolios, namely intermediary capital, carry, dollar, momentum, volatility, and value as described in Section 3.3, each of which presumably capture different sources of risk and anomalies in exchange rates.
-I find a significant price of intermediary capital risk at 2.1% per annum.
-While smaller in magnitude than the estimate from the carry trade portfolios alone, this finding supports the importance of intermediary capital in the pricing of exchange rates as using the broader set of portfolios identifies one economic source of global risk that is embedded within exchange rates, invariant to the type of sorting and portfolio construction.
-Furthermore given the low excess returns of all other cross-sections of exchange rates, it is not surprising that I obtain a smaller estimate.5
+This result is not limited to the cross-section of the carry trade - it also holds for the joint cross-section of all currency portfolios.
+Column (5) displays the risk price estimates from the sample that simultaneously employs all of the constructed portfolios, namely intermediary capital, carry, dollar, momentum, volatility, and value as described in Section 3.3, each of which presumably captures different sources of risk and anomalies in exchange rates.
+I find a significant price of intermediary capital risk at 2.6% per annum.
+While smaller in magnitude than the estimate from the carry trade portfolios alone, this finding supports the importance of intermediary capital in the pricing of exchange rates as using the broader set of portfolios identifies one systematic economic source of global risk that is embedded within a wide number of exchange rate risk premia, invariant to the type of sorting and portfolio construction.
+Furthermore given the low excess returns of all other cross-sections of exchange rates, it is not surprising that I obtain a smaller estimate.

-An additional finding is the significance of the global market return for the entire cross-section of foreign exchange returns at 10.1% per annum.
+An additional finding is the significance of the global market return for the entire cross-section of foreign exchange returns at 10.7% per annum.
 Previous studies have had difficulties explaining exchange rate excess returns with the market return (Daniel, Hodrick, and Lu 2017), but I find that it is global market risk that may be the relevant factor, at least for the wider cross-section of exchange rate excess returns.
 The significance of this estimate is in line with its relevance as a baseline control factor and supports the two-stage factor selection procedure.

 The significance of the intermediary capital shock for the risk pricing of the carry trade and the wider cross-section of foreign exchange excess returns leads one to question whether this is a distinct economic source of risk, independent of the consumption growth risk found by Lustig and Verdelhan (2007).
 I examine this notion by performing my asset pricing tests with US durable and non-durable consumption growth as additional risk factors, to determine whether it is consumption growth, intermediary shocks, or a combination of the two that account for excess returns in exchange rates.
+This exercise clarifies the relevance of financial intermediaries versus households in the pricing of exchange rates.

-5I also test each cross-section independently in the appendix.
+&lt;sup>8I also test each cross-section independently in the appendix.
 None of the other cross-sections of foreign exchange returns exhibit significant intermediary capital risk prices when estimated individually, but this could be due to the depressed returns in the past decade as indicated in Section ??.

-Column (3) of Table 7 displays the results from the Fama MacBeth regressions with intermediary capital shocks and durable and non-durable US consumption growth as risk factors for the carry trade.
+Column (3) of Table 6 displays the results from the Fama MacBeth regressions with intermediary capital shocks and durable and non-durable US consumption growth as risk factors for the carry trade.
 I find that intermediary risk is still significantly and positively priced at 4.2% per annum, while the consumption factors are not priced.
 My results thus suggest that intermediary capital risk is more important in explaining the carry trade than consumption risk, supportive of the notion that the pricing kernel of financial intermediaries is more relevant for the pricing of exchange rate risk than that of households, and providing evidence for open economy models with financial intermediaries.